 Balancing a job and studies can be overwhelming for some students

-Work study is typically calculated using minimum hourly wage, which varies by state.
+Work-study is typically calculated using a minimum hourly wage, which varies by state.
 However, some work-study positions may pay more than that, if they require a specific skill set.

 Federal minimum hourly wage is currently set at $7.25 an hour, but you can check your state’s minimum wage on the U.S. Department of Labor’s website.